cellml/libcellml/docs/dev_building.rst

 If `LibXml2 <http://xmlsoft.org/>`_ was not installed to ``C:\Program Files\libxml2 2.9.6``, you will need to adjust the path to match your situation.

-Note: If pushing the *Configure* button your path to the LibXml2 directory is lost and CMake continues to return an error about it, it could be that your LibXml2 is a 32-bit version.
-Please make sure to download and run the *.exe installer from the `provided 64-bit installer <https://github.com/OpenCMISS-Dependencies/libxml2/releases/>`_ instead.
+Note: If after pushing the *Configure* button your path to the LibXml2 directory is lost, and CMake continues to return an error about it, make sure that your LibXml2 is the required 64-bit version.
+If not, simply download and run the *.exe 64-bit installer from the `OpenCMISS repository <https://github.com/OpenCMISS-Dependencies/libxml2/releases/>`_, and check that your paths and settings above match the location of this installation.

 Build
 =====